- Reference >

 Update with Aggregation Pipeline¶

-Starting in MongoDB 4.2, the db.collection.updateOne()
+Starting in MongoDB 4.2, the db.collection.updateOne() can use

 an aggregation pipeline for the update.
 The pipeline can consist of the